-DDR2 memory support
+DDR2 memory support 22

-The motherboard supports DDR2 memory that features data transfer rates of 667/800 MHz to meet the higher bandwidth requirements of the latest 3D graphics. multimedia, and Internet applications.
-The dual-channel DDR2 architecture doubles the bandwidth of your system memory to boost system performance. eliminating bottlenecks with peak bandwidths of up to 12.8 GB/s.
+The motherboard supports DDR2 memory that features data transfer rates of 667/800/1066(O.C.)
+MHz to meet the higher bandwidth requirements of the latest 3D graphics, multimedia, and Internet applications.
+The dual-channel DDR2 architecture doubles the bandwidth of your system memory to boost system performance, eliminating bottlenecks with peak bandwidths of up to 12.8 GB/s (up to 17.0 GB/s when O.C.
+1066MHz).
 Without restriction to the memory size across the two channels, the motherboard allows you to install DIMMs with different memory size and enjoy dual-channel feature at the same time.
 See page 1-16 for details.